hagege/add_infos_to_tec/versionierung/1.3.1/readme.txt

 5. Call via the icon at the top right of the menu bar.
 Then click on "Add Infos to the events Calendar".
 6. These fields can currently be filled automatically via the shortcode generator and then appear in the description at the point where the cursor was positioned.
 7. Executing the Shortcodes in Gutenberg
+8. Executing Shortcode in Classic block (Gutenberg)

 == Changelog ==
 = [1.3.1] 2019-11-15 =
 * Tested up to WordPress 5.3.
+Documentation updated.

 = [1.3] 2019-05-30 =
 * Problem with the version number (1.2) so that no updates are performed automatically from Version 1.02 to 1.2.